Distribution of Monetary Wealth

 $1M

-This fifth simulation is the so-called "yard sale model" in which each individual starts with $100,000 and executes 1000 trades with another randomly chosen individual.
+This fifth simulation is the so-called "yard sale model" in which each individual starts with $100,000 and executes 1000 trades with another randomly chosen individual, for example by purchasing some goods or service.
 In each trade, between 0 and 10% (randomly chosen) of the wealth of the poorer individual is exchanged between the two, half the time favoring the richer and half the time favoring the poorer.
 The resulting distribution is still roughly a power law despite the fact that all individuals are treated as equals, other than the fact that each trade is a larger fraction of the poorer's wealth.
 The PowerBASIC code for the yard sale model is available for download.

 L